 6Only Guest House was all that and then some.
 We can state as a fact that Mariana’s welcoming smile and disposition wrapped it all up from the very first second we met her.
 The minute we reached the “house with the blue door” and rang the bell we felt at home.
-Mariana welcomed us as guests but made us feel as part of the house.
-For us, it’s rare to see a place that actually matches the photos online (we all know how tricky and disappointing that can be), and that was our first pleasant surprise.
+Mariana welcomed us as guests but made us feel like part of the house.
+For us, it’s rare to see a place that matches the photos online (we all know how tricky and disappointing that can be), and that was our first pleasant surprise.

 The Design and Architecture Details

 There was sobriety to the renovated façade that matched the interior — one of the rarest cases when you are free to judge a book by its cover.
 High ceilings, original wooden floors, cork paneled walls and a smart mix of vintage and modern furniture set the tone for the rest of the house right there in the shared lounge area.
 The open space was a surprise!
 Seen from the outside, we couldn’t have imagined how spacious it would be inside.
 All that was even more accentuated by the three high windows that lead into the private courtyard.

 After chatting with Mariana about what to see and do in Porto (nothing beats her expert advice) while sipping a complimentary glass of red Port wine, she led us up the impressive staircase to our room on the second floor.

 Following the eclectic feel of the lounge area, all rooms are a mix of old and new, bright and spacious, with a private balcony and a fully furnished private bathroom.
 The magic touch is in the small things, like the album with photos of what the room was before (ours used to be a kitchen) or the products from “Saboaria Portugueza” (an international brand that focuses on the tradition of Portuguese soap making).

 The Service and The Location